Posts by Kevin Lonergan

 Read MoreProduct Owner: the things they often don’t mention

-Being a Product Owner: the things that are rarely mentioned Having an effective Product Owner (PO) on software development projects is a hugely useful and important role, whether using Agile or other methods.
+Product Owners: things that are rarely mentioned Having an effective Product Owner (PO) on software development projects is a hugely useful and important role, whether using Agile or other methods.
 The way the PO is described, especially by many promoting some Agile methods, is at best ambitious.
-In many circumstances, it may not…
+In many circumstances, it may not even be close…

 Why it can be a costly mistake to assume anyone can manage a project: Most people don’t plan to go into project management.
 They often find themselves in the role more by accident than design.
 It’s also common that when people first attempt the role, they have little if any preparation or real support, with…